snoyberg/posa-chapter/warp.md

 ![Warp](warp.png)

 The user thread repeats this procedure if necessary and terminates by itself when the connection is closed by the peer.
+It is also killed by the dedicated user thread for timeout if a significant amount of data is not received in a specified period.

 ## Performance of Warp